rwieruch/blog_robinwieruch_content/graphql-apollo-server-tutorial.md

 }
 {{< /highlight >}}

-It seems like Apollo Server's resolvers make sure to transform {{% a_blank "JavaScript errors" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error" %}} to valid GraphQL output.
-It would be already possible to use this common error format in your client application.
-You wouldn't have to add any additional error handling to your resolvers.
+It seems like Apollo Server's resolvers make sure to transform {{% a_blank "JavaScript errors" "https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Error" %}} into valid GraphQL output.
+It is already possible to use this common error format in your client application without any additional error handling.

-In case you want to add custom error handling to your resolver, you always can add the commonly try/catch block statements for async/await:
+If you want to add custom error handling to your resolver, you always can add the commonly try/catch block statements for async/await:

 {{< highlight javascript "hl_lines=8 13 14 15" >}}
 export default {